NickBrecht/ArrJanitor/README.md

 A small python script to interface between Radarr/Sonarr instances and Deluge.
 It implments logic to check on media that Radarr/Sonarr have replaced with a higher quality verson but the old torrent is still active inside of Deluge.

 The script identifies duplicates by movieId (Radarr) and episodId + seriesID (Sonarr).
 If there are duplicates and if the torrents have passed the desired target_seed_time, then it will attempt to delete the torrent and data.
 The script will keep the most recent copy to be grabbed by Radarr/Sonarr.
+ArrJanitor will only remove files that have been upgraded within a single instance of Radarr.
+Example being if Radarr and Radarr4k download the same movie, ArrJanitor will not consider this a duplicate.

 ## Where?